Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 That said, LegalZoom’s high price tag for registered agent service is a problem.
 Seeing as this company also excludes valuable features from its business formation packages, the other options in this guide all have better value propositions than LegalZoom.

 Every business entity in the state of Louisiana is required to have a registered agent.
-In fact, you will not be allowed to finish the formation process for your company until you designate your registered agent.
+In fact, you won’t be allowed to finish the formation process for your company until you designate your registered agent.

 Each state has its own rules and regulations surrounding registered agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what Louisiana requires.

-All of the companies we’re about to discuss meet these regulations and are great options for Louisiana registered agent service.
+All of the companies we discussed above meet these regulations and are options for Louisiana registered agent service.
 When you’ve made your choice, you can indicate your registered agent’s name and address on your Initial Report, which is part of the Articles of Organization filing.

 As you’ve probably noticed, the registered agent services we’ve listed here serve businesses across the country.
 But if you Google “Louisiana Registered Agent,” you’ll probably see results for local services, too.
 These can be local entrepreneurs with a knack for clerical tasks, offices dedicated to serving businesses in their counties, or statewide companies.

 On one hand, using a local service can have its advantages.
-Some will be cheaper than nationwide firms (but not always!).
+Some will be cheaper than nationwide firms (but not always).
 And each state has its own nuances for business compliance requirements, Louisiana included.
-A registered agent service that services Louisiana alone will have detailed knowledge about those requirements.
-Granted, most national services do a good job of understanding local requirements.
-But they probably won’t give you the same “homegrown Louisiana” feeling as a local agent service.
+A registered agent service that services Louisiana alone may have detailed knowledge about those requirements.
+Granted, most national services do an excellent job of understanding local requirements.
+But they might not give you the same “homegrown Louisiana” feeling as a local agent service.

-That said, national businesses like Northwest Registered Agent and ZenBusiness give you streamlined solutions.
-Let’s say you’re using a local Louisiana-only registered agent service, but it’s time to add locations in Louisiana.
-You could search for an additional agent that services Louisiana businesses.
+That said, national businesses like ZenBusiness give you streamlined solutions.
+Let’s say you’re using a local Louisiana-only registered agent service, but it’s time to add locations in Texas.
+You could search for an additional agent that services Texas businesses.
 But that’s going to require a lot of additional paperwork, including new receipts, new automatic payments, more emails…you get the idea.
 But if you’re using a national service, you can cut down the “new” paperwork and focus on what really matters: growing your business.

 Ultimately, the choice is up to you, and there’s no “wrong” answer.
 The most important thing is that you appoint one so you can run a compliant Louisiana business.